-The Company's most precious asset is its reputation for integrity, in its products and in how they are made.
+The Company's most precious assets are its people and its reputation for integrity, in its products and in how they are made.
 The Company believes it must be clear on what it stands for, and honour its commitment to its people, customers, owners, lenders and communities.
 Martinrea is committed to doing business in a legal, ethical, honest and responsible manner.